Unified Object Detector for Different Modalities based on Vision Transformers: Methodology

 In order to use pretrained models based on RGB images, we convert point clouds to pseudo 2D images with 3 channels.
 The point clouds can be converted to HHA or any three channels from DHASM introduced in \cite{allancnn}.\\

-For this work, we follow the same approaches in Frustum VoxNet\cite{Shen_2020_WACV} and simCrossTrans \cite{simCrossTrans_cite} by using DHS to project 3D depth image to 2D due to: 1) \cite{allancnn} shows DHS can provide a solid result; 2) have a fair comparison with the Frustum VoxNet\cite{Shen_2020_WACV} and simCrossTrans \cite{simCrossTrans_cite} works.\\

-Here is a summary of the DHS encoding method\cite{simCrossTrans_cite}: Similar to\cite{GuptaGAM14,allancnn}, we adopt \textbf{D}epth from the sensor and \textbf{H}eight along the sensor-up (vertical) direction as two reliable measures. \textbf{S}igned angle was introduced in \cite{OnlineClassificationStamos}: denote $X_{i,k} = [x_{ik},y_{ik},z_{ik}]$ the vector of 3D coordinates of the $k$-th point in the $i$-th scanline.
+For this work, we follow the same approaches in Frustum VoxNet\cite{Shen_2020_WACV} and simCrossTrans \cite{simCrossTrans_cite} by using DHS to project 3D depth data to 2D images \cite{allancnn}.
+Here is a summary of the DHS encoding method.
+Similar to\cite{GuptaGAM14,allancnn}, we adopt \textbf{D}epth from the sensor and \textbf{H}eight along the sensor-up (vertical) direction as two reliable measures. \textbf{S}igned angle was introduced in \cite{OnlineClassificationStamos}.
+Let us denote as $X_{i,k} = [x_{ik},y_{ik},z_{ik}]$ the vector of 3D coordinates of the $k$-th point in the $i$-th scanline.
 Knowledge of the vertical direction (axis $\mathbf{z}$) is provided by many laser scanners, or even can be computed from the data in indoor or outdoor scenarios (based on line/plane detection or segmentation results from machine learning models) and is thus assumed known.
 Define $D_{i,k} = X_{i,k+1} - X_{i,k}$ (difference of two successive measurements in a given scanline $i$), and $A_{ik}$: the angle of the vector ${D_{i,k}}$ with the pre-determined $\mathbf{z}$ axis (0 to 180 degrees).
 The \textbf{S}igned angle $S_{ik} =sgn(\mathbf{D_{i,k}}\cdot \mathbf{D_{i,k-1}})*A_{ik}$: the sign of the dot product between the vectors $D_{i,k}$ and $D_{i,k-1}$, multiplied by $V_{ik}$.
 This sign is positive when the two vectors have the same orientation and negative otherwise.
 Those three channel pseudo images are normalized to 0 to 1 for each channel.
-Some samples DHS images can be seen in Figure \ref{fig:pc2dhs} and \ref{fig:aug}.\\
+Some samples DHS images can be seen in Figure \ref{fig:pc2dhs} and \ref{fig:aug}.